oliver-something/DataStructure_Swift/README.md

 # Data Structures in Swift:
+### I will add more useful algorithms to this directory, for is just Stack.

-First I have created the stack with structs, for using the code you can just add the file to your project.
+I have created the stack with structs, for using the code you can just add the file to your project.

 > Using string literals for initilization :